The Xometry app works best with JavaScript enabled!

 Type III anodization of titanium gives a colored appearance.
 It is the most visually distinctive anodizing process as a wide range of colors can be created, from bronze to blue to green.
 The process of anodizing uses an electrochemical cell to create an oxide layer on the surface of the titanium article, which interferes with the reflection and refraction of light off the surface.

-What Is the Coloring Process of Type III Anodized Titanium?
+Coloring Process of Type III Anodized Titanium

 There are a number of steps to be followed in the coloring process of type III titanium anodizing.
 These steps are: